jreakin/ffe-investigation/ffe-investigation-site/docs/latest-updates/posts/email-deletion-article.md

     - Intent to deny Manley union representation rights

 ## Conclusion: A Reckoning Long Overdue
 The evidence laid bare in these pages—from the synchronized deletion of 215 emails to the board’s obstinate silence—paints an unmistakable portrait of corruption and cowardice at the heart of Findlay City Schools.
 Administrators didn’t just destroy public records; they obliterated trust, weaponizing their authority to bury truths that threatened their narrative.
 The FCS board, fully briefed since this website’s inception and explicitly warned in my October 25, 2024 email, has chosen to stand by as complicit spectators, ignoring a roadmap to redemption in favor of shielding the very culprits driving this crisis.
+I've also shared all information with *The Courier* and *WFIN*, before releasing it here, but they’ve yet to report on it either.
+If this is news to you, you should let [Jeremy Speer know](mailto:news@thecourier.com)—because the silence from those who should amplify this story is deafening.

-What began as a flawed investigation into Findlay First Edition has metastasized into a systemic cover-up, with each layer of deception peeling back to reveal a leadership rotten to its core.
+ What began as a flawed investigation into Findlay First Edition has metastasized into a criminal cover-up, with each layer of deception peeling back to reveal a leadership rotten to its core.

 This isn’t just a story of administrative missteps—it’s a betrayal of students, staff, and a community that deserves better.
 The legal violations stack high: potential felonies under Ohio law, civil penalties that could reach hundreds of thousands, and a legacy of disgrace for those who enabled it.
 Yet, the board’s inertia suggests they’ll do nothing.
 The time for excuses ended with the evidence; the time for accountability is now.
 Findlay’s citizens, educators, and students must demand a reckoning—because if this board won’t act, the people will have to.